 For S/.
 130, about $40 U.S. dollars, you get access to 16 archaeological sites, museums, and more.
 Even if you bought the ticket and visited just 2-3 of the archaeological sites, like Tipon, Ollantaytambo, and Pisac, the Cusco Tourist Ticket would more than pay for itself.

 We used it, and it made our trip to Cusco so much better than it would otherwise have been

-Cusco travel tip: Get the Cusco Tourist Ticket.
-Learn more about the ticket here, including the cost, validity, and all the things you can see right here.
+Cusco travel tip: The Cusco Tourist Ticket can be an incredible value if you see just a few things.
+Learn more about the ticket here along with a similar ticket – the Cusco Religious Circuit Ticket.
+Posts include the cost, validity, and all the things you can see right here.

 7. Cusco has great coffee, but it’s not cheap

 We’re coffee drinkers.
 Naturally then, we look for decent coffee wherever we go.
 Yes, there is a Starbucks in Cusco.
 It’s right on the main square.
 And, as you might expect, it’s more expensive than your average coffee shop.

 That’s not to say we don’t like Starbucks.
 Sometimes, we just want a big ole coffee in a big ole cup to carry around with us that reminds us of home.
 In that case, it’s totally worth it.